georgealexakis/hybrid-chat-application/README.md

 ### Usage Information

-The user opens the application as a web page and does the following steps:
+The user runs the application as a web page and does the following steps:

 1. Enter the name.
 2. Then press the login button (last from right).